nagygr/mango/go.md

 git push origin v0.1.0
 ```

-The library can then referenced in `go.mod` as e.g.:
+The library can then be referenced in `go.mod` as e.g.:

 ```
 module saxtest